kalyazin/tizen-sdk-query/README.md

 - tsq grep     - grep filename in packages

 You need to have [Tizen SDK 2.2.1](https://developer.tizen.org/downloads/tizen-sdk) installed to use the utilities.
+For test run use FAKE_SDK env variable pointing to ./tests/fixtures.